 Note: Your installation must have at least one, and only one root collection.
-All other namespaces are located below the root.
-This collection references your Estate, as it contains within it all other namespaces.
+All other nodes are located below the root.
+This collection references your Estate, as it contains within it all other nodes.

-8.1.2 Inventory
+8.3.2 Inventory

 An inventory contains servers, either populated from a particular cloud account or from a statically defined manifest.
-It is denoted by type 'inventory'.
+It is denoted by type inventory.